Problem

 - Some tools inherently cache the data to a file under the covers, so processing the data in memory may or may not actually be the case.

-- SSIS supports batching sets of data which may resolve the overall need to break-up a large data set into more manageable sizes and perform better than a row by row approach with a cursor.
+- SSIS supports batching sets of data, which may resolve the overall need to break up a large data set into more manageable sizes and perform better than a row-by-row approach with a cursor.

 - Depending on how the cursor or SSIS logic is coded, it may be possible to restart at the point of failure based on a checkpoint or marking each row with the cursor.
-However, with a set-based approach that may not be the case until an entire set of data is completed.
+However, with a set-based approach, that may not be the case until an entire set of data is completed.
 As such, troubleshooting the row with the problem may be more difficult.

 SQL Server Cursor Types